IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/github-grader.md

 ---
 title: Github Grader
 subtitle: "An Apple Fitness\u2013style dashboard for developers that visualizes your\
-  \ daily GitHub activity and repository stats as motivational rings and medals.
-Built\
+  \ GitHub activity, daily coding stats, and repository health.
+Built with SvelteKit,\
-  \ with SvelteKit, it uses GitHub OAuth and the Octokit API to aggregate commits,\
+  \ it uses GitHub OAuth and Octokit APIs to aggregate commits, lines of code, and\
-  \ lines of code, and repo metadata into an interactive, progress-focused coding\
+  \ repo metadata into interactive SVG \u201Cactivity rings\u201D and stat cards."
-  \ overview."
 slug: github-grader
 date: '2024-06-24'
 updated: '2024-07-11'